Jesus Christ Superstar: 1990s and 2000s

 In 1996, the musical was revived in London at the Lyceum Theatre and ran for a year and a half.
 Directed by Gale Edwards, it starred Steve Balsamo and Zubin Varla as Jesus and Judas, and Joanna Ampil as Mary Magdalene.
-Alice Cooper sang the role of King Herod on the cast recording, but did not play the role on stage.
+Alice Cooper sang the role of King Herod on the cast recording but did not play the role on stage.
 The production was nominated for an Olivier Award for Best Musical Revival but did not win.
 It was followed by a UK tour.
 This production was revived on Broadway at the Ford Center for the Performing Arts in 2000, starring Glenn Carter as Jesus and Tony Vincent as Judas.
 It opened to mixed reviews and ran for 161 performances.
 It was nominated for a Tony Award for Best Revival of a Musical but did not win.
-In 2002, a national tour starred Sebastian Bach as Jesus and Anderson once again as Judas.
+In 2002, a national tour starred Sebastian Bach as Jesus and Carl Anderson once again as Judas.
 Bach received mixed reviews while Anderson was again praised.
 In April 2003, Bach was replaced by Eric Kunze.
 Anderson left the show later in 2003 after being diagnosed with leukaemia and died in 2004.
 The tour closed shortly after Anderson's departure.

 In 2004 a year-long UK tour began, directed by Bob Tomson and Bill Kenwright.
 Carter reprised his role as Jesus, with James Fox as Judas.
-In 2005, a successful Scandinavian tour starred Australian Peter Murphy (Jesus), American Kristen Cummings (Mary), Englishman Jon Boydon née Stokes (Judas), Frenchman Jérôme Pradon (King Herod) and Australian Michael-John Hurney (Pilate).
+In 2005, a successful Scandinavian tour starred Peter Murphy as Jesus, Kristen Cummings as Mary Magdalene, Jon Boydon née Stokes as Judas, Jérôme Pradon as King Herod and Michael-John Hurney as Pilate.
 A US tour starring Neeley, reprising his role as Jesus, Corey Glover as Judas, and Christine Rea as Mary, began in 2006 and played for five years.
 A Chilean heavy metal version has played annually in Santiago since 2004.
 In Boston, Gary Cherone portrayed Jesus in productions in 1994, 1996 and 2003 and Judas in 2000.